jfrog/SwampUp2024/JFTD-110-How to Automate Your Way to DevOps Success/module2-jf-security-automation/jf_security_config_as_code/lab4_repo_config/README.md

-# 2 - JFrog Xray Indexed Repo config
+# Lab 4 - JFrog Xray Indexed Repo config

 The terraform (tf) resources in this folder will help you manage config of indexed repositories.